facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 The simplest Task scenario is showing the same exact form to all of your workers.
 In that case you need to:

-- Compose `data.json` file containing definition of a single form (and place it into FormComposer config folder)
+- Compose `task_data.json` file containing definition of a single form (and place it into FormComposer config folder)
-- Optionally, verify your config: `mephisto form_composer_config --verify True`
+- Optionally, verify your config: `mephisto form_composer_config --verify`
 - Run FormComposer: `mephisto form_composer`

 But suppose you wish to show a slightly different version of the form to your workers.
 You can do so by defining multiple form versions.
 FormComposer provides several ways of doing so.